 The mic cable also tethered musicians, as well as other types of entertainers and presenters, to one spot.

 Wireless microphones (also called cordless) have exploded in popularity as a convenient and effective method of transmitting singing and speech.

-However, don’t worry about their price.
-The market has an abundance of offers fitting all budgets.
-Affordable models come in handy for home and office use, voiceovers, presentations, lectures and classes that don’t require perfect sound or noise reduction.
+Of course, you might assume wireless mics are expensive, but the good news is you don’t need to worry about their price.
+The market has all different types of wireless mics fitting all budgets.
+Affordable wireless mic systems come in handy for home and office use, voiceovers, presentations, lectures, and classes that don’t require perfect sound or noise reduction.